-If you must touch your stitches, make sure that your hands are clean beforehand.
-You naturally have bacteria living on your skin and under your fingernails.
-Itching, scratching, or picking at your stitches can lead to infection.
+If you must touch your stitches, make sure that your hands are clean first.
+Bacteria live naturally on your skin and under your fingernails.
+Scratching or picking at your stitches can lead to infection.

 Avoid strenuous activities

-Exercise and contact sports can place strain on your stitches, causing them to tear.
-Ask your doctor when you can return to your normal physical activities.
+Exercise and contact sports can place strain on your skin and stitches, causing them to tear.
+Ask the doctor when you can return to your normal physical activities.

-Most cases of infected stitches can be successfully treated with a topical or oral antibiotic with no long-term effects.
+Most cases of infected stitches can be successfully treated with a topical or oral antibiotic and result in no long-term effects.

 The best way to prevent an infection of your stitches is to keep them clean and dry and to avoid touching them unnecessarily while your wound is healing.